cloudscale-ch/gitlab-runner/README.md

 cp config-example.yml config.yml
 ```

-As a minimum, you need to set the following:
+At a minimum, you need to set the following:

 - `ssh_keys` (add your SSH public key)
 - `lets_encrypt_contact` (an e-mail address for Let's Encrypt certificates)